p6vanhevel/pauls-food-blog/src/content/fish-and-chips.md

     "calories": "1,183 calories"
   },
   "prepTime": "PT10M",
   "recipeInstructions": "Start by frying the chips.
-Wash the potatoes, chop into quarters and slice the potatoes length wise to the desired thickness (you may also choose to peel the potatoes if preferred).
-Add the potato wedges to the oil, and let them fry for 5 to 10 minutes or until golden brown (frying time will vary depending on thickness).
+Wash the potatoes, chop into quarters and slice the potatoes length wise to the desired thickness.
+Add the potato wedges to the oil, and let them fry for 5 to 10 minutes or until golden brown.
 Once the chips are golden brown, carefully remove from oil, and let rest on a paper towel.
 While the potatoes are cooking, wash the cod filets and cut them into 4 inch sections.
 Next, place the sections into a bowl containing the batter mixture.
 Remove the chips and add the batter coated cod filets into the oil.
 Let cook for 5 to 10 minutes or until golden brown.
 Serve hot with chips, malt vinegar or tartar sauce.", "recipeYield": "2 servings of fish and chips"
 }
 </script>